kurtpetrola/git-learning/README.md

 ---

-_This repository serves as a structured space to document notes, examples, and workflows while learning Git._
+_This repository provides a structured space for documenting notes, examples, and workflows while learning Git._